NBISweden/bird-ringing/README.md

 The files should only contain the secret values themselves.

-- `secrets/db-pass.txt` - The password for the PostgreSQL superuser
+- `secrets/db-admin-pass.txt` - The password for the PostgreSQL
-  `postgres`.
+  superuser `postgres`.

-- `secrets/db-pass-ro.txt` - The password for the PostgreSQL user
-  `user_ro` with read-only access to the database.

-- `secrets/db-pass-rw.txt` - The password for the PostgreSQL user
+- `secrets/db-user-pass.txt` - The password for the PostgreSQL
-  `user_rw` with both read and write access to the database.
+  application user `appuser`.

 ### Database initialisation